jaumeortola/languagetool-msword10-addin/README.md

 [LanguageTool](https://www.languagetool.org) is an open source proof-reading program with support for more than 20 languages.
 With this add-in you can use it in Microsoft Word (Windows OS).

-The current implementation is in Catalan and has setup options specific to Catalan.

 ### Installation
 * Download [Languagetool](https://www.languagetool.org) (desktop version) and run it in [server mode](http://wiki.languagetool.org/http-server) (port by default: 8081).
 Alternatively, you can use some public LanguageTool API (for instance in  languagetool.org or softcatala.org), but this discouraged specially if you work with long documents.
 * Download [the latest vestion](https://github.com/jaumeortola/languagetool-msword10-addin/releases/latest) of the add-in, unzip and install.
-* At the moment, the released version is not signed with a certificate, and this can cause some problem when installing the add-in.

 ### MS Word versions
 * The add-in has been tested only in Microsoft Word 2010.